LorenzDuremdes/Second-Brain/social anxiety disorder.md

 		1. evolutionarily advantageous e.g. quicker decision-making

 # biopsychology
-1. Dr. David McPhee's response on "I always feel when I go out in public, my experiences with the general public feel negative. **Is it just in my head**?
+1. [[Dr. David McPhee]]'s response on "I always feel when I go out in public, my experiences with the general public feel negative. **Is it just in my head**?
 I have social anxiety."^[https://qr.ae/pGD2aW]
 	1. **No**, it’s not just in your head.
 Anxiety is very real and can cause a lot of suffering, and it is very **physical**.

 # [[interpersonal relationship]]